DavidRC-Projects/Approval_Predict/README.md

 - The model fails to achieve 80% recall for approved class
 - The model fails to achieve 80% precision for approved class

-The model output will be a flag, that indicaties if an applicant will be approved or not and the associated probability of approval.
+The model output will be a flag, that indicates if an applicant will be approved or not and the associated probability of approval.

 **The training data to fit the model comes from:** [Kaggle](https://www.kaggle.com/datasets/anishdevedward/loan-approval-dataset/data?select=loan_approval.csv)